 Like any other investment, it’s a good practice to have strong knowledge and understanding of any antiques or collectibles that you invest in.

-A hedge fund is a partnership where a fund manager manages the pooled assets that have been invested by investors participating in the hedge fund.
-They are open only to accredited investors and typically come with very high minimum investments, so they are an option for only a small percentage of investors.
+A hedge fund is a partnership where fund managers oversee the pooled assets that have been invested into the hedge fund.
+Typically, hedge funds are open only to accredited investors and institutional investors.
+Hedge funds also typically come with very high minimum investments, so they are an option for only a small percentage of sophisticated investors.

 The goal of a hedge fund is to increase return and minimize risk, however, many people view hedge funds as a high-risk investment.
 Hedge fund investors hope to make money on their investment in any market condition.